SOME OF THE BEST IDEAS START ON THE SIDE

 Mars Needs Women is the brainchild of Charlotte Bax - a clothing brand where a % of the profits go to support STEM charities.
 We talked about how to build a strong brand, and how printing 25 sweatshirts led to a visit to NASA and celebrity fans like Karlie Kloss and Yara Shahidi.

-I talked with the extraordinary Azeem Azhar about his side project, a newsletter with 43,000+ readers, and how his career has always been driven by curiosity.
-From the BBC, Reuters, The Economist to venture capital funds, Azeem has always been driven to learn new things.
+We talked with the extraordinary Azeem Azhar about his side project, a newsletter with 43,000+ readers.
+From the BBC, Reuters, The Economist to venture capital funds, we discuss the paradoxes of careers and Azeem’s drive to learn new things.

-I met with Dal & Ben, both creatives in top London advertising agencies.
-Ben has awards from both Creative Circle and D&AD and Dal has just finished a Ted talk on a campaign that reached ½ billion people.
+We met with Dal & Ben, both creatives in top London advertising agencies.
+Ben has awards from both Creative Circle and D&AD, and Dal has just finished a Ted talk on a campaign that reached ½ billion people.

 They also both love side projects.
 Together they formed Hateboards, an art project turned skateboard company, sold in 15 shops across the UK.